jacksonrayhamilton/px-to-em/README.md

 ## Usage

-If you use ES modules, import `pxToEm.mjs` if you copied the module, or import `px-to-em` if you use a build tool integrating with `package.json`.
-Alternatively, include `pxToEm.js` via a `<script>` tag.
+If you use ES modules, and if you use `package.json` then import `px-to-em`, otherwise import `pxToEm.mjs`.
+Alternatively, include `pxToEm.js` in scope.

 Given this HTML: